fcabrera23/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/aks_stack_hci/aks_hci_powershell/_index.md

   Exit
   ```

-- Once completed, close all PowerShell windows and verify the installation by tunning the following:
+- Once completed, close all PowerShell windows and verify the installation by tuning the following:

   ```powershell
   Get-Command -Module AksHci